ozlmulg/my-dev-notes/docs/shell/shell-commands.md

 # Notes

 - Most commands support many options and flags; check their man pages (e.g., `man grep`) for details.
-- Some tools like `htop` or `rsync` may require installation depending on your Linux distro.
+- Some tools like `htop` or `rsync` may require installation depending on your operating system or shell environment.